michaelmonson/sirorlando-text-adventure/README.md

 # sirorlando-text-adventure

 ### September 2019
-My first attempt at creating a nostalgic Text Adventure game to hail back to the golden age of Adventure, Colossal Cave, Zork!, and many other Infocom classics.
+This is my first attempt in a long time at creating a nostalgic Text Adventure game to hail back to the golden age of Adventure, Colossal Cave, Zork!, and many other Infocom classics.
+I've attempted it a few different times, with success, but it has been a long time, and I know far more about strong architectural patterns and good programming practices.
+This will be fun!

 For those of you who grew up in the modern age of Windows and beyond, you may not have an appreciation for the text-driven adventures of 30 years ago.
 The stories found within well-written text adventures were compelling, engaging, and made use of clever language parsor's.